 There are two cruise terminals in Hong Kong.
 The Hong Kong Ocean Terminal mainly handles smaller cruise ships.
 The location at the top of Kowloon is superb: just a stone's throw away from Tsim Sha Tsui Promenade at Victoria Harbor and the Harbor City Shopping Complex.
 The distances to trains and buses and the Star Ferry are short.

 The Kai Tak Cruise Terminal is also located in Kowloon.
-It was built on the runway of the airport that closed in 1998.
-The fairways protrude around 3 km like a natural pier into the middle of Victoria Harbor.
+It was built on the runway of the airport, which closed in 1998.
+The railways extend around three kilometers into the middle of Victoria Harbor like a natural pier.
 The cruise terminal was designed by British architect Norman Foster and is considered the most attractive in Asia.
-It can accommodate and handle two 360-meter ships.
+It can accommodate and handle two 360 meter vessels.

 We report on Hong Kong's sights in our article Hong Kong attractions.